 Resale HDB flats have several advantages over BTO flats.

-You won’t have to wait 3-5 years, for one.
+For one, you won’t have to wait 3-5 years and with the current BTO projects delay, you are likely to face an extended timeline of 6-12 months.
 Plus, older flats tend to be a lot more spacious.

 And with the generous HDB grants subsidizing the higher costs, buying a resale HDB flat is a very appealing option for the eligible homeowner.

 But before you start looking up listings, you want to make sure you’re well-prepared for every trick in the book.

 I mean, you don’t want to fork out the downpayment on your dream home only to find out it’s waay overpriced and you can’t afford the cash over valuation.

 So we’ll walk you through exactly how to buy an HDB resale flat – and all the traps to watch out for along the way.

 To figure out what kind of HDB flat you can afford, begin by doing a financial health check.